freedomcat/pdf2split/README.md

 ## Usage

+### 1. Split by CSV

-1. Prepare a CSV file with chapter titles and start pages (0-based):
+Prepare a CSV file with chapter titles and start pages (0-based):

 ```csv
 title,page